-273 European Commission (2022) Commission Staff Working Document Evaluation of the Proposal for a Directive of the European Parliament and the Council amending Directive 2011/36/EU on preventing and combating trafficking in human beings and protecting its victims, p.
+European Commission (2022) Commission Staff Working Document Evaluation of the Proposal for a Directive of the European Parliament and the Council amending Directive 2011/36/EU on preventing and combating trafficking in human beings and protecting its victims, p.
 34

 Tusla does not have any specific measures directed to the assistance and support of the family of a child victim of trafficking.
-We have previously highlighted that legal assistance should be extended to the parent/guardian of suspected child trafficking victims275 and have recommended that such avenues be included in the new National Referral Mechanism for victims to pursue family reunification.276 Tusla continues to offer a 'search' and 'family reunification' service for separate and unaccompanied minors following a referral by immigration officers.
+We have previously highlighted that legal assistance should be extended to the parent/guardian of suspected child trafficking victims and have recommended that such avenues be included in the new National Referral Mechanism for victims to pursue family reunification.
+Tusla continues to offer a 'search' and 'family reunification' service for separate and unaccompanied minors following a referral by immigration officers.
 All children referred to the service see a social worker and are individually assessed, which might include DNA testing.
 The assessment determines whether the child is returned to parents/guardians accompanying the child, or the child is taken into the care of the State when there are concerns about safety and welfare.
 Increased expertise is needed to protect children from being reunited with family members who might be their traffickers.
-Facilitating family reunification may be an important element in the assistance to child victims of trafficking.
-Some EU countries offer rights to the family members of child victims.277
+Facilitating family reunification may be an important element in the assistance to child victims.